Estimating a CMU Block Wall

 What size CMU block should I use?

-Do I need a footing for a CMU block wall?
+Do I need a footing under a block wall?